41north/docker-utils/README.md

 Currently the helper scripts and example configs are geared towards [NodeJS](https://nodejs.org/en/) based development of APIs and Frontends.
 In future we hope to add other platforms.

+An example project can be found [here](https://github.com/41north/docker-utils-example) which demonstrates how to use docker-utils when developing a full-stack node app.

 ## Prerequisites

 Before continuing you will need to ensure you have the following installed: